 The path is adjacent to the gorge and at times very close to the edge of the gorge.
 But most of the time I would have to walk towards the edge of the gorge to see the smaller waterfalls in the gorge.
 Be careful while doing so especially when taking photos.

-There is one story about elves in the gorge, which I found in the Folklore of Jón Árnason: "Hengifossárgil gorge is the name of a gorge in Fljótsdalur.
+There is one story about elves in the gorge, which I found in the Collection of Folklore of Jón Árnason: "Hengifossárgil gorge is the name of a gorge in Fljótsdalur.
 For many years it has been believed that there were many elves in the gorge.
 A couple of years ago on New Year's Day, two men were travelling below the gorge.

 They heard a hymn being sung in the rock from Grallarinn: "Heiður sé Guði himnum á" which means "Honour to God in heaven".
 (This hymn is found in Grallarinn, which is the mass book published by Bishop Guðbrandur Þorláksson at Hólar in 1594).